DASA-Design/PyDASA/README.md

    1. **lists**

       1. test_arlt.py: tests for the arraylist.
-NOT NOW!!! ❌
+NOT YET! 📋
       2. test_sllt.py: tests for the single linked list.
-NOT NOW!!! ❌
+NOT YET! 📋
       3. test_dllt.py: tests for the double linked list.
-NOT NOW!!! ❌
+NOT YET! 📋
       4. test_ndlt.py: tests for the node list for double and single linked.
-NOT NOW!!! ❌
+NOT YET! 📋
    2. **tables**

       1. test_scht.py: tests for the separate chaining hashtable.
-NOT NOW!!! ❌
+NOT YET! 📋
       2. test_htme.py: tests for the entry useful for the separate chaining hashtable.
-NOT NOW!!! ❌
+NOT YET! 📋

       ---
 5. **dimensional**

    1. test_domain.py tests for the unit conversion handler/manager.
-NOT NOW!!! ❌
+NOT YET! 📋
    2. test_framework.py: test for the DimSchema class to manage and control the DimMatrix in the solving process. ✅
    3. test_model.py: test for the DimMatrix class to solve the dimensional matrix. ✅

    ---
 6. **handler**

    1. test_influence.py: test for the SensitivityHandler class for understanding variance in the coefficients.
-NOT NOW!!! ❌
+NOT YET! 📋
    2. test_phenomena.py: test for the main Solver() class of the project TODO⚠️
    3. test_practical.py test for the SimulationManager class to control all the montecartlo simulations of all data ✅